Scaling Laws for Imitation Learning in Single-Agent Games: Architecture details

 \subsection{NetHack}

 We use two main architectures for all our experiments, one for the BC experiments and another for the RL experiments.

 \paragraph{BC architecture.} The NLD-AA dataset~\citep{dungeons_and_data} is comprised of \emph{ttyrec}-formatted trajectories, which are $24 \times 80$ ASCII character and color grids (one for each) along with the cursor position.
-To encode these, we modify the architecture used in~\citet{dungeons_and_data}, resulting in the following: \begin{itemize} \item \textbf{Dungeon encoder.} This component encodes the main observation in the game, which is a $21 \times 80$ grid per time step.
+To further reduce partial observability, we regenerate the dataset to also store the dungeon and inventory glyphs.
+To encode the ASCII characters and colors along with the glyphs, we modify the architecture used in~\citet{dungeons_and_data}, resulting in the following: \begin{itemize} \item \textbf{Dungeon encoder.} This component encodes the main observation in the game, which is a $21 \times 80$ grid per time step.
 Note the top row and bottom two rows are cut off as those are fed into the message and bottom line statistics encoder, respectively.
-We embed each character and color in an embedding lookup table, after which we concatenate them and put them in their respective positions in the grid.
-We then feed this embedded grid into a ResNet, which consists of 2 identical modules, each using 1 convolutional layer followed by a max pooling layer and 2 residual blocks (of 2 convolutional layers each), for a total of 10 convolutional layers, closely following the setup in~\citet{espeholt2018impala}.
+We embed each character, color, and glyph in an embedding lookup table, concatenate them together, and feed them through one linear layer, after which we put them in their respective positions in the grid.
+We then feed this embedded grid into a ResNet, which consists of two identical modules, each using one convolutional layer followed by a max pooling layer and two residual blocks (of two convolutional layers each), for a total of $10$ convolutional layers, closely following the setup in~\citet{espeholt2018impala}.

-\item \textbf{Message encoder.} The message encoder takes the top row of the grid, converts all ASCII characters into a one-hot vector, and concatenates these, resulting in a $80 \times 256 = 20,480$ dimensional vector representing the message.
-This vector is then fed into a 2-layer MLP, resulting in the message representation.
+\item \textbf{Message encoder.} The message encoder takes the top row of the grid, converts all ASCII characters into a one-hot vector, and concatenates these, resulting in a $80 \times 256 = 20\text{,}480$ dimensional vector representing the message.
+This vector is then fed into a two-layer MLP, resulting in the message representation.

 \item \textbf{Bottom line statistics.} To encode the bottom line statistics, we flatten the bottom two rows of the grid and create a ``character-normalized" (subtract 32 and divide by 96) and ``digits-normalized" (subtract 47 and divide by 10, mask out ASCII characters smaller than 45 or larger than 58) input representation, which we then stack, resulting in a $160 \times 2$ dimensional input.
-This closely follows the Sample Factory\footnote{\url{https://github.com/Miffyli/nle-sample-factory-baseline}} model used in~\citet{dungeons_and_data}. \end{itemize}
+This closely follows the Sample Factory\footnote{\url{https://github.com/Miffyli/nle-sample-factory-baseline}} model used in~\citet{dungeons_and_data}.